systems-lunch

 UMass systems lunch

-The UMass CS Systems Lunch talk series (organized by Emery Berger) is back in person!
-All talks are Fridays at 12:00pm Eastern in room A311 (LGRC) Everyone interested in systems is welcome to attend.
+The UMass CS Systems Lunch talk series (currently organized by Prashant Shenoy and Mohammad Hajiesmaili) is back in person!
+All talks are Fridays at 12:00pm Eastern in room A215 (LGRC) Everyone interested in systems is welcome to attend.
 Systems Lunch is a great opportunity to hear exciting talks by visitors as well as to learn about projects going on in the College.

 Fall 2022 - Spring 2023